Sundin/metal-archives-android/README.md

 * View album: track list, artwork, etc

 # Backend
-Right now the app uses the following third-party API: http://em.wemakesites.net (thanks!)
+Right now the app uses the API provided by this project: https://github.com/Sundin/metallum-api

+For the moment you have to run the backend locally in order for the app to work.